benburrill/picoputt/README.md

 The drag force is also only updated once per turn.
-The "max perf" stat shown in-game is an estimate of the maximum number of turns (4 qturns + 1 drag update) which could be run in one second on your machine (based on the average time taken to run each turn).
+The "max perf" stat shown in-game is an estimate of the maximum number of turns (4 qturns + 1 drag update) which could be run in one second on your machine if the simulation was sped up as fast as possible (based on the average time taken to run each turn).

 The code can be found in [qturn.frag](shaders/qturn.frag).